 But that does not mean you can breathe whenever you like.

-It is important to breathe out quickly and forcibly, because you will not float so well if you breathe out slowly during the pull phase of the first arm stroke.
+because you will not float so well if you breathe out slowly during the pull phase of the first arm stroke.

 When we breathe out our chest increases in size as our lungs expand (without affecting our body weight).
 This, in turn, makes us float better.